mortizm1988/lecture_financial_statements_analysis/topic_6_forecasting.md

 ---
 ##  4.1 Univariate optimization
 How much does the company need to increase sales to meet EPS target?
   - is it feasible?
-If not, what else can be done?
+If not, what else can be done?q

 Find the solution: MS Excel: Data>What-if-Analysis>Goal Seeker.